Nishadas: Description in Ramayana

-The main profession of Nishaadas was fishing and hunting.
-When a Nishaada had killed one bird from a pair, the other bird was remorseful of its loss and was in pangs of pain, observing this deep pain inspired the sage Valmiki to write the life history of king Rama of Ayodhya and his dutiful wife queen Sita, who lived in separation due to her capture by deceit by the egoistic demon-like king Ravana.
-This poetic mythology is revered in India as a guide to highest ideals of human-life, is known as the Ramayana, or the record of king Rama's life.
-In Ramayana, the king of Nishaadas, named Guha, was a very close friend of Rama.
-He helps Rama and Sita to cross Ganges river near Shringverpur.
+The main profession of Nishadas was fishing and hunting.
+According to one telling, once, a Nishada had killed one bird from a pair, causing the other bird to be aggrieved by its loss and experience the pangs of pain.
+Observing this deep pain inspired the sage Valmiki to write about the legend of king Rama of Ayodhya and his dutiful wife queen Sita, who lived in separation due to her capture by the rakshasa king Ravana.
+In the Ramayana, the king of the Nishadas, named Guha, is stated to be an ally of Rama.
+He helps Rama and Sita to cross the Ganges river near Shringiverapura.

 References in Mahabharata

 The Mahabharata speaks of Nishaada as forest hunters and fishermen.
 Nishadas were mentioned as tribes that have the hills and the forests for their abode and fishing as their chief occupation.
 They ruled over the hills, plains, land and dominated over the water.
-They were linked with a king called Vena (see Saraswata Kingdom) (12,58).
+They were linked with a king called Vena (see Saraswata kingdom) (12,58).
 Nishadas lived in hamlets (12,328).

 Aushmikas, and Nishadas, and Romakas were mentioned as bringing tribute to king Yudhishthira during his Rajasuya sacrifice (2,50).

-Nishada Kingdom of Ekalavya
+Nishada kingdom of Ekalavya

 Ekalavya was the son of Hiranyadhanus, king of the Nishadas (1,134).
 He came to Hastinapura to join the military school of Drona.

 Ekalavya's kingdom was the most famous Nishada kingdom during the time of the Pandavas.
 This kingdom was visited by Sahadeva during his military campaign to the south, to collect tribute for Yudhishthira's Rajasuya sacrifice;- Sahadeva, the Kuru warrior, conquered the country of the Nishadas and also the high hill called Gosringa, and that lord of earth called Srenimat (2,30).
 Nishada and Srenimat were mentioned together again at (5,4).

 Ekalavya, the king of the Nishadas, always used to challenge Vasudeva Krishna to battle; but he was slain by Krishna in battle (5,48), (7-178,179) (16,6).

 Arjuna had come to Nishada kingdom of Ekalavya, after the Kurukshetra War, to collect tribute for Yudhishthira's Ashwamedha sacrifice.

 Arjuna proceeded to the dominions of the Nishada king, viz., the son of Ekalavya.
 The son of Ekalavya received Arjuna in battle.
 The encounter that took place between the Kuru hero and the Nishadas was furious.
 Unvanquished in battle, the valiant son of Kunti defeated the Nishada king who proved an obstacle to the sacrifice.
 Having subjugated the son of Ekalavya, he proceeded towards the southern ocean.
 (14,83).